rswag/rswag/README.md

         end
       end
     end
-    ```ruby
+    ```

 4. Generate the swagger.json file(s)

     ```ruby
     rake swaggerize
-    ```ruby
+    ```

-5. Spin up your app and check out the auto-generated docs at _/api-docs_!
+5. Spin up your app and check out the awesome, auto-generated docs at _/api-docs_!

 ## How does it Work? ##

 There's two separate parts to swagger rails:

-1. Tooling to easily generate Swagger descriptions directly from your API tests/specs
+1. Tooling to easily generate swagger descriptions directly from your API tests/specs
 2. Rails middleware to auto-magically serve a swagger-ui that's powered by those descriptions

-The tooling is designed to fit seamlessly into your development workflow, with the Swagger docs and UI being a by-product that you get for free ... well almost free :).
-You do need to use the provided rspec DSL, but it's an intuitive syntax and, IMO, a very succint and expressive way to write api/integration tests.
-You'll also need to re-run the "swaggerize" rake task whenever you want to update your docs.
+The tooling is designed to fit seamlessly into your development workflow, with the swagger docs and UI being a by-product that you get for free ... well almost free :) You'll need to use the provided rspec DSL, but it's an intuitive syntax (based on the swagger-spec) and, IMO, a very succint and expressive way to write api/integration tests.

-At runtime, the functionality to serve up the generated docs and swagger-ui is encapsulated in a Rails Engine.
+Once you've generated the swagger files, the functionality to serve up them up, along with the swagger-ui, is provided as a Rails Engine.
 After running the install generator, you'll see the following line added to _routes.rb_

   ```ruby
   mount SwaggerRails::Engine => '/api-docs'